cnourshargh/Bham-ARTIQ-examples/README.md

 - Sets gains on all channels
 - Creates list for sample data
 - Loops the following 2000 times
-  - Saves samples to list
+  - Saves samples(in machine units) to list
   - Adds 0th element of list to dataset

 From management system, dataset can be plotted with following applet